Join Us

 ◆ When are the seminars held?
 Is the language of presentation English?

-We have a lab seminar every Monday from 10:30 to 12:30 for research progress and journal club.
+We have a lab seminar every Monday from 13:30 for research progress and journal club.
 English is recommended, but Japanese is also used.
 Before each seminar, we have a "How was your weekend?" time to share weekend stories.
 It's a nice time to practice English and learn what other members usually do.

 In addition to the seminar, we have team meetings (about once a month) for the 3D genome and single-cell teams, where we discuss methods and new ideas in more detail.